Which software supports display of HDR photos? (gain maps, etc)

 • You may share AVIF or HDR gain maps via self-hosted WordPress if you select the “full” size option in the media library (which avoids transcoding, which does not yet support HDR photos).
 You can even use website builders like Elementor, such as I used to create this JPG gain map demo page.

-• WordPress v6.8 attempted to add support for HDR AVIF (not AVIF gain maps), but it is buggy and needs further work.
+• WordPress v6.8 was intended to add support for HDR AVIF (not AVIF gain maps), but it is buggy and needs further work.

 • Discord supports HDR in their app as well as in the browser when you upload an HDR PNG (it must be encoded with a CICP tag, which is what you’ll get when exporting from LR / ACR).